megvii-research/AAAI2023-PVD/README.md

 <br>

-# The complete code will be released in May
+# The complete code will be released before May 30th!